Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Discussion and Conclusion

 \section{Discussion and Conclusion}

-While there are numerous beneficial data augmentation methods in computer vision, textual transformations are more difficult to define \cite{Kobayashi2018,Wei2019} and often result in mixed results \cite{Longpre2020}.
-In order to address these issues, we presented two data augmentation methods for long and short texts based on text generation techniques.
-Our results, which are listed in an aggregated form in Table \ref{table:comprehensive_eval}, contribute to answering the following research questions.
+While there are numerous beneficial data augmentation methods in computer vision, textual transformations are more difficult to define \citep{Kobayashi2018,Wei2019} and often result in mixed results \citep{Longpre2020}.
+In order to address these issues, we presented two data augmentation methods for long and short texts based on text generation techniques to enhance the knowledge base on small data analytics.
+Our results on the 11 datasets, which are listed in an aggregated form in Table \ref{table:comprehensive_eval}, contribute to answering the following research questions.

-\textbf{RQ1:} We proposed two data augmentation methods that are based on text generating language models.
+\textbf{How can we utilize text generation approaches of data augmentation that achieve a high novelty in the data while preserving the label quality to improve pre-trained machine learning classifiers (RQ1)?} We proposed two data augmentation methods that are based on text generating language models.
 We constructed three different steps (see Figure 1) for ensuring a high label preservation within the transformations of these models.
 As a first step, the data was primed by a special token.
 This token can signal the model to generate training data for this class in the generation phase.
 In order to ensure that the model is familiar with the class data and the token, finetuning was carried out with the prepared data in the second step.
-After the generation, filtering based on the BERT document embeddings \cite{Reimers2019} formed the final step.
+After the generation, filtering based on the BERT document embeddings \citep{Reimers2019} formed the final step.
 In our experimental setup, we used a pre-trained encoder and finetuned it on the various tasks, including the augmented data, to face the challenge of creating a sophisticated data augmentation method that also performs well on pre-trained models.
 The two derived methods achieved very good results in the evaluation phase with several performance gains and reductions of the standard deviations.